 Robbert de Vreede (Unilever) and Barbara Baarsma (Rabobank)

-In this session, both speakers will offer their perspectives on the topic of green growth.
+In this session, both speakers offered their perspectives on the topic of green growth.

 Robbert de Vreede is Chief Marketing & Business Development Officer Nutrition at Unilever.
 Robbert has 22 years of experience working in various marketing and sales roles across a number of markets across the world.
 Currently Robbert is the Chief Marketing & Business Development Officer for Unilever’s Global Nutrition business.
 This is home to famous global brands such as Knorr, Hellmann’s & The Vegetarian Butcher, as well as strong regional and local brands such as Horlicks, Bango, Lady’s Choice, Marmite and many more.
 The Nutrition Business Group contributes €12Bn turnover to Unilever annually.

 Robbert started his career as a management trainee in Unilever’s Home & Personal Care business.
 Here he enjoyed the tough global competitive landscape, learned the business models of price per wash, the role technology can bring to deliver competitive products and discovered the power of global innovation and bold campaigns to drive market development.
 It was when Robbert arrived in Nigeria to take responsibility for the total Unilever portfolio in that market that he was immersed in the dynamics of the Foods business.
 And he loved it.
 When later taking on the responsibility for the Unilever Foods business in the Benelux he brought the Unox brand into the vegetarian segment, got Knorr to help Dutch people to eat more vegetables and acquired The Vegetarian Butcher for Unilever.

 Robbert holds a strong passion for brands and even more so for brands that offer a point of view, drive positive change and dare to stand for something.
 Brands that are authentic become unmissable.
 This enables them to offer a platform for growth and positive change.